jash65571/avida-network-discovery/README.md

 ## Time spent

-*Roughly N hours.
+*Roughly 12 hours.
 Most of that was the multi-homed routing problems described above and getting Npcap working — the actual code is pretty short.*